bgstieber/paw_roundups/workshop/workshop_1.md

   3. rely on one technique
      - to a little boy with a hammer, everything is a nail
      - every technique has weaknesses
+     - Ensemble methods can help here
   4. ask the wrong question
      - asking the easy question instead of the one that gets close to the answer
      - vague real-world question vs. crisp technical question
   5. listen (only) to the data
      - not trusting expert opinion
+     - Opportunities for learning when model disagrees with domain experts
+         + Different types of wisdom
   6. accept information/data leaks from the future
      - allowing "future" data to be involved in the modeling process
      - was that data actually available for the time period you're interested in predicting/modeling?